MMath degrees

 If you are on an MMath programme, you may transfer to BSc Mathematics (or MA Mathematics, if your pre-honours years qualify for that degree) at any time up until the end of Year 4.
 Please read the following carefully for transfers in Year 4 or Year 5.

-• If you are in Year 4 and it is before the end of Semester 2 teaching, you can ask your Student Adviser to make the change.
+- If you are in Year 4 and it is before the end of Semester 2 teaching, you can ask your Student Adviser about how to make the change.